Last Updated on 01/07/2026 by TinHN Editor

 Every knockout match must produce a winner.
 If the score is level after 90 minutes:

 There are no away-goal rules or replays.
+Every match ends with one team advancing and the other going home.e no away-goal rules or replays.
 Every match ends with one team advancing and the other going home.

 What’s New About the 2026 Bracket vs Previous World Cups?